Dog-Friendly Auckland: Visiting Auckland with a Dog

 For starters, if you’re after a luxury boutique stay, look no further than QT Auckland, in the heart of the city.
 Like all QT hotels across New Zealand and Australia, the hotel offers their Pup Yeah! package, with one dog up to 20kg permitted per room.

 Included in the dog-friendly hotel package is a designer dog bed, bowls, your dog’s own mini-bar (full of treats!) and their own in-room dining menu.
 A $150 cleaning fee is charged per stay and direct bookings are required.
-Double check with the hotel whether leashed pups can join you at the glamorous rooftop bar.
+QT Auckland’s new outdoor dining space, Esther Courtyard, is pet-friendly.

 Another hotel close to the city and waterfront that welcomes pets is the Swiss-Belsuites Victoria Park, located right opposite the large Victoria Park.
 Up to two dogs or cats up to 20kg in size each are allowed in selected suites, with an additional cleaning fee of $150 for one pet or $200 for two pets charged upon check-in.
 See their full pet policy.